inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 freedom and liberty.
 		-- Henrik Ibsen
 enhance, v.:
-	To tamper with an image, usually to its detriment.
+	To tamper with an image, usually to its triment.
 BOO!
 We changed Coke again!
 BLEAH!
 BLEAH!
 Put your brain in gear before starting your mouth in motion.
 Torque is cheap.
-Educational television should be absolutely forbidden.
+Educational television should be absolutely forbidn.
 It can only lead to unreasonable disappointment when your child discovers that the letters of the alphabet do not leap up out of books and dance around with royal-blue chickens.